Stop and Smell the Roses (Ringo Starr album): Release and aftermath

 In April 1981, Starr left record label Portrait due to a disagreement with its distributor, CBS, who was due to release the Can't Fight Lightning version of the album.
 Starr would eventually sign to RCA Records (and a subsidiary called Boardwalk in the US), for a multi-album deal.
 At the Egham Aerodrome in Surrey, on 16 and 17 September, Starr filmed promo videos for the tracks "Wrack My Brain" and "Stop and Take the Time to Smell the Roses", both of which were directed by Keef & Co.
 On 18 September interior filming in London took place for "Wrack My Brain".
 The next day the promo for was edited for airing on TV.
 Over a month later, from 26 October until 12 December, Starr gave several interviews to help promote the album.
 Two days later, he appeared in a radio interview for WBEN, again, to promote the album.
 Harrison's "Wrack My Brain", backed with "Drumming Is My Madness", was the first single, released on 27 October, the same day as the album in the US by Boardwalk.
 In the UK, the single was released on 13 November by RCA.
 While it missed the UK charts, it managed to give Starr his final US Top 40 hit, reaching number 38.
 In South Africa, "Wrack My Brain" reached number 17.
 It also charted in Switzerland (#32) and did well in Belgium (#10).
+Record World said of the single release of "Wrack My Brain" that "You can't help but love Ringo here, as he sings of a stifled romance."